zzVIPz/js-assignments/README.md

 * Push your updates to github server and check if tests passed on [travis-ci](https://travis-ci.org/rolling-scopes-school/js-assignments/builds).
 * If everything is OK you can try to resolve the next task.

+### How to submit the task
+1. Commit and push changes in your forked repo.
+2. Submit the task in padawans-system on time.

+:warning: **NOTE:** Be sure that you don't use non-standard or experimental features of ECMAScript!

 ### How to debug tasks
 To debug tests you can use **Node inspector**.
 To install it just run `npm install -g node-inspector` in your terminal.
 Then follow next steps:
 * Add `debugger;` to the first line of your task.